RaviiAithal/emmetra_assignment/Assignment 2/README.md

 - Generate a report comparing **SNR**, **Edge Strength**, and visual quality metrics for all methods.
 Also the output is compared with the pretrained ai models.
 FFDNET is used to denoise.
 It is not uploaded to this repository.

 ---
+### **FFD_NET**
+- We also used ffd_net to denoise the images for comparision.
+The pretrained models are used to denoise.
+Follow the ffd_net implementation to run the code.
+Changes are made to utils.py and test_ffdnet_ipol.py due the change in functions of scikit-image and other libraries.
+---

 ## **Input Requirements**